pedrojud/Connect4/README.md

 ## How to run it

 1. Open a terminal and cd into the location of the file main.py
+2. Run: pip install -r requirements.txt
-2. Run on your terminal: python main.py
+3. Run on your terminal: python main.py
-3. Enjoy the game!
+4. Enjoy the game!